Alvars: Philosophy

-The poetry of the Alvars echoes bhakti to God through love, and in the ecstasy of such devotions they sang hundreds of songs which embodied both depth of feeling and the felicity of expressions.
+The poetry of the Alvars echoes bhakti to God through love, and in the ecstasy of such devotion they sang hundreds of songs which embodied both depth of feeling and the felicity of expressions.
 The philosophy of the Āḻvārs is fundamentally rooted in devotion (bhakti) to Viṣṇu and forms the spiritual and theological basis for the Viśiṣṭādvaita Vedānta system.
 Their poetic compositions, collected as the Nālāyira Divya Prabandham, are viewed as the "Dravida Vedam" (Tamil Veda), containing the quintessence of Upanishadic teachings and philosophical ideas disseminated through the Tamil language to the common people.
 Their teachings cover the three fundamental doctrines of Vedānta: tattva (ultimate reality), hita (means of attainment), and puruṣārtha (supreme goal of life).

-The Doctrine of Ultimate Reality (Tattva)
+The doctrine of ultimate reality (tattva)

 The Āḻvārs posit Vishnu/Narayana as the supreme deity (paratattva) and the sole ultimate reality.
 They uphold the Saviśeṣa Brahma-vāda, viewing Brahman as the absolute endowed with infinite auspicious attributes (guṇa).
 Narayana is described as Sarveśvara, the Lord of all, including Brahma and Rudra (Shiva), and the primary cause of the universe's creation, sustenance, and dissolution.
 They emphasize the theological belief in the inseparability of Viṣṇu and Śrī (Lakshmi), with the Goddess acting as the mediatrix.

 The Āḻvārs refer to five manifestations (avatāra) of God that make the divine accessible: